Ningaloo Marine Park. Photo: Tourism Western Australia

 Please submit proposals at least four weeks prior to the expected filming dates.
 Incomplete applications or applications submitted later than this may not be approved by the proposed filming date.

-Further processing time be required for complex applications or those that have additional consultation requirements.
+Further processing time may be required for complex applications or those that have additional consultation requirements.

 Commercial filming and photography handbook

 All commercial filming authority holders are issued with a Commercial Filming and Photography Handbook.
-This is a legal and informative document thatmust remain in the operator's vehicle together with a copy of the filming authority at all times when on DBCA-managed lands and waters.
+This is a legal and informative document that must remain in the operator's vehicle together with a copy of the filming authority at all times when on DBCA-managed lands and waters.

 The Commercial Filming and Photography Handbook also: